 To ease migration from (or to) Python 3's functools.lru_cache(), this module provides several memoizing function decorators with a similar API.
 All these decorators wrap a function with a memoizing callable that saves up to the maxsize most recent calls, using different caching strategies.
-Note that unlike functools.lru_cache(), setting maxsize to None is not supported.
+If maxsize is set to None, the caching strategy is effectively disabled and the cache can grow without bound.